Spring 2021 Speaker Biographies

 Incera completed both a Bachelor’s and a Master’s degree at the Universidad de Salamanca in her native Spain, during which time she also profited from an Erasmus program study abroad year at University College Cork in Ireland.
 Sara went on to earn another Master’s degree and then her Ph.D. at Cleveland State University, where she wrote a dissertation on “Bilingualism Across the Adult Life-Span: Age and Language Usage Are Continuous Variables” and spent a year as a Postdoctoral Researcher prior to arriving at EKU in 2017.

 Dr. Frey’s research lies at the intersection of philosophy of action, ethics, and meta-ethics.
 She is the co-editor (with Candace Vogler) of the book, Self-Transcendence and Virtue, published by Routledge in 2018.
-She writes for The Virtue Blog and hosts a popular philosophy and literature podcast called “Sacred and Profane Love.”
+She writes for The Virtue Blog on which she also hosts a popular philosophy and literature podcast called “Sacred and Profane Love.”

 She has broader research interests in the history of ethics, especially in the medieval and early modern periods.
 The philosophers who have most positively influenced her work are the three A’s: Aristotle, Aquinas and Anscombe.
 She admits in spite of better judgment that she is also obsessed with Kant.